seiscomp-macOS/seiscomp/README.md

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

+> On INTEL Mac the default Homebrew directory location is in: `/usr/local/`
+>
-On INTEL Mac the default Homebrew directory location is in: `/usr/local/` On Apple Silicon Mac the default Homebrew directory location is in: `/opt/homebrew/opt/`
+> On Apple Silicon Mac the default Homebrew directory location is in: `/opt/homebrew/opt/`

-Python 3.11 is recommended since Python 3.12 has compatibility issues with seedlink.
+**Python 3.11 is recommended since Python 3.12 has compatibility issues with seedlink and other Python modules.**

 First install Python v3.11 with NumPy, which needs to be installed as a site-package with pip3.